somekindofdesign/two-dogs/README.md

 <h2>Testing</h2>
 <p>Throughout the development of this site, testing was carried out on different devices using the developer tools on multiple browsers including Chrome, Firefox and Microsoft Edge on Windows 10.</p>

-<p>This was repeated at the final testing phase of the project using the free testing variations on <a href="https://live.browserstack.com/dashboard">BrowserStack.com</a>, while extending the reach of testing to other Windows OS, the broswer Safari and multiple MacOS.
+<p>This was repeated towards the end of the project using the free testing tool on <a href="https://live.browserstack.com/dashboard">BrowserStack.com</a>, while extending the reach of testing to other Windows OS, the broswer Safari and multiple MacOS.
 It is worth noting that as this is a free tool, the accuracy of the tests may be limited.</p>

 <p>For all testing, each page was reviewed across the following criteria;
 <ul>